AdobeDocs/learning-manager.en/help/migrated/deployment-guide/user-setup.md

 # Managing user groups in Learning Manager {#managingusergroupsincaptivateprime}

-User group is nothing but a set of users pertaining to a defined category.&nbsp;As an administrator, you can use user groups to select learners quickly based on their attributes.&nbsp;Further, you can quickly assign logos or catalogs to the group of users, and generate customized reports on their progress.&nbsp;
+User group is nothing but a set of users pertaining to a defined category.
+As an administrator, you can use user groups to select learners quickly based on their attributes.
+Further, you can quickly assign logos or catalogs to the group of users, and generate customized reports on their progress.

-There are two types of user groups in Learning Manager:&nbsp;Custom and Auto-generated.&nbsp;When you add learners to your account,&nbsp;some default groups are automatically created&nbsp;based on the roles and properties of the users in your account.
+There are two types of user groups in Learning Manager: Custom and Auto-generated.
+When you add learners to your account, some default groups are automatically created based on the roles and properties of the users in your account.
 These groups are the auto-generated.
 For example, a group with all learners, or all authors.

 ***You cannot edit the name and the description of auto-generated groups.***

 To view the Auto-generated user groups in Learning Manager, in the left pane click ****[!UICONTROL Auto-generated]****.
 The application displays a list of all the auto-generated user groups that are available for your account.

 You can also create custom groups with a selected list of users in Learning Manager.
-Custom groups allow you to specify a name,&nbsp;description and the attributes for the user group.&nbsp;Custom groups that you create in Learning Manager&nbsp;are dynamic in nature.
-That is, if new users are added with similar attributes,&nbsp;they are automatically added to these user groups.&nbsp;
+Custom groups allow you to specify a name, description and the attributes for the user group.
+Custom groups that you create in Learning Manager are dynamic in nature.
+That is, if new users are added with similar attributes, they are automatically added to these user groups.

 ## Create custom user groups {#createcustomusergroups}